gvwilson/sensibleadventures/nardica/old.md

 In between, Dr. Johel rode a little motorized scooter with Johnson Wales sitting awkwardly on the back.

-"Because Rothera Core ran a few sims," Dr. Johel explained testily to Uncle Jack as she and Wales dismounted.
-"A few billion, actually, and it calculated that this configuration gave us our best odds."
-She gestured at the sleek gray destroyer that had taken up station a few hundred meters away from the pier while Iffy slept.
-"You, the *Bengal*, these soldiers, and a couple of spotters---that's what it says, so that's what we're doing."

 "Well, all *I* can say is that---" Uncle Jack began to bluster.

 "There's no point arguing," Wales cut in tiredly.
 His face was drawn as if he